HIIM-PERINEDO/zagreb_dhcp/bids/README.md

 ### Re-arrangement & Conversion of DCM to NIfTI and QC of rawdata NIfTI

-0. Re-arrangement of DCM data
+## 0. Re-arrangement of DCM data

-DCM data is downloaded from the SECTRA PACS system by exporting to media.
+DCM data is downloaded from the SECTRA PACS system by "Exporting to media"

+The downloaded DMCs should be stored the in a folder in `$studyfolder/DICOM_DoB/"study_id"_"session"_DoB"YYYYMMDD"`

+E.g. `$studyfolder/DICOM_DoB/PMR000_MR2_DoB20001201`

-The DCM images are not ordered in any eligible way, so a small script is re-naming the filenames and folder names `DoBDCM_to_sourcedataDCM.sh`
+The DCM images are not ordered in any eligible way, so the small script `DoBDCM_to_sourcedataDCM.sh` is run which is re-names the filenames and folder names in a more eligible way into `/sourcedata`

+E.g. `$studyfolder/DICOM_DoB/PMR000_MR2_DoB20001201` => `$studyfolder/sourcedata/sub-PMR000/ses-MR2/...`

-2. Conversion of DCM data into BIDS NIfTI data
+## 1. Conversion of DCM data into BIDS NIfTI data

 This folder contains scripts that uses [heudiconv](https://heudiconv.readthedocs.io/en/latest/) to convert DICOMs into [BIDS-format](https://bids-specification.readthedocs.io/en/stable/)